 What-If Analysis in Excel is a tool which helps us to create different models, scenarios, data table.
 In this article, we will look at the ways of using What-If Analysis.

-We have 3 types of What-If Analysis in Excel.
+We have 3 parts of What-If Analysis in Excel.
 They are as follows:

 The expected cash flow from this project is 75 million, which is there in the cell C2.
-Total expenses comprise of all your fixed and variable expenses and the total cost is 57.45 million in cell C12.
-Total profit is 17.55 million in cell C14 and profit % is 23.40% of your cash inflow.
+Total expenses comprise all your fixed and variable expenses, and the total cost is 57.45 million in cell C12.
+Total profit is 17.55 million in cell C14, and profit % is 23.40% of your cash inflow.

 This is the basic scenario of your project.
-Now you need to know the profit scenario if some of your expenses increases or decreases.
+Now you need to know the profit scenario if some of your expenses increase or decrease.